CastleDAO/castledao-protocol-v1/README.md

   It has the roles of minter
 - Crafting: Contract that allows to define recipes and to craft items.
 It also calls the mint function on the ERC1155 of items.

+## Bank

+- Bank receives the tokens from Blacksmith
+- Bank receives the tokens from mints
+- Bank receives the tokens from crafting

+What else a bank can do?

+- Maybe: If you deposit ruby you get some %APY
+- Maybe: you can get a loan

 ## TODO List

 - [ ] Create a bound (bound manager) ERC155Upgradeable contract for the secret keys.
 Give one secret key to everyone who stakes for 100 days a castle.